 According to The National Science Teachers Association, STEM education is "an experiential learning pedagogy in which the application of knowledge and skills are integrated through in-context projects or problems focused on learning outcomes tied to the development of important college and career readiness proficiencies."
 Its goal is to encourage students to develop science-based skills and frameworks so they can evaluate complex issues, communicate arguments and understandings, and contribute to a technology-driven society.

-To understand that nuance, let's look at the foundation of this educational philosophy.
+Let's look at the foundation of this educational philosophy.

 What does STEM mean in education?